Kappa Cygnids 2026: Don’t Miss Summer’s Final Shooting Stars

 The Kappa Cygnids were first discovered by the Hungarian astronomer Miklós Konkoly-Thege in 1874.
 However, his main target was the Perseids, so when he noticed a few meteors of some unknown origin, he didn’t pay much attention to them.
 In subsequent decades, sporadic observations of the Kappa Cygnids continued, but their meteors were often attributed to other showers or dismissed as random meteors.
 Only in the second half of the 20th century did astronomers finally identify the Kappa-Cygnids as a distinct meteor shower.

-In 2025, the Kappa Cygnids (κ-Cygnids) reach their peak on August 16 under fairly favorable conditions — the Last Quarter Moon won’t be much of a problem.
-Use the Sky Tonight app to determine the best time for observation — when the radiant is high, and the Moon hasn’t risen yet.
+In 2026, the Kappa Cygnids (κ-Cygnids) reach their peak on August 17 under favorable conditions — the waxing Moon will set in the evening and won’t interfere with your observations.
+Use the Sky Tonight app to determine the best time for observation — when the radiant is high, and the Moon has already set.
 If you live in the Northern Hemisphere, definitely give the Kappa Cygnids a chance this year!
 And to prepare for a successful meteor hunt, check out our colorful infographic on shooting stars.